 Equipped with binoculars and camera, you’ll follow the footpath that leads to the bird observatory.
 Gialova is an incredibly beautiful natural reserve in the Peloponnese, home to 250 species of rare birds – among them flamingos, swans and mallards.
 Particularly important is the presence of the African chameleon.
 Gialova is the only place in Europe where it survives and reproduces!

 Beautiful beaches of all sizes

 In Pylos you’ll find the beach of Chrisi Akti (also known as Divari), situated in a protected area that ‘looks’ towards Pylos.
-Nearby is Voidokoilia.
+Nearby is Voidokilia.
 And from there until Kyparissia you’ll come across endless sandy beaches, like Mati and Lagouvardos (perfect for surfing and other water sports), as well as, small and picturesque bays with deep water, such as Stomio and Filiatra.
-North of Voidokoilia is the infinite beach of Romanos.
+North of Voidokilia is the infinite beach of Romanos.

 Images of Western Messinia